Are you in the market for a Class B Motorhome? If so, you're in luck! In this blog post, we discuss everything you need to know about Class B RVs.

 Largest Class B RV:

-At 24 feet and 3 inches, the Winnebago Era is one of the largest Class B motorhomes available on the market.
-There are three floor plans available, and you can choose one that suits your travel style.
+At 24 feet and 3 inches, the Winnebago Era is one of the largest Class B motorhomes available on the market, and is only a few feet shorter than a small Class A. There are three floor plans available, and you can choose one that suits your travel style.

 Whether you’re traveling with friends or family, the Winnebago Era has a layout that’ll suit your needs.
 The wet bath and kitchen are spacious, with the flip-up counter extension making the prep area slightly larger.